evrentan/java-examples/java-converting-list-to-set/README.md

-# java-converting-arraylist-to-hashset
+# java-converting-list-to-hashset
-This is a basic Java project to demonstrate how to convert ArrayList to Set with different approaches.
+This is a basic Java project to demonstrate how to convert List to Set with different approaches.

 ## How to Contribute